 a) Yeast mannans

 Explanation: Starch is used as an inducer for enzyme α- Amylase.
-It is an amylase which is found majorly in humans and other mammals.
+It is an amylase that is found majorly in humans and other mammals.
 It hydrolyzes starch and yields glucose and maltose.

 13. In which of the following way, the medium may not influence oxygen availability?